Paulinha102/wordpress-gutenberg-block/README.md

 • Inside the components directory, create a new file named curve.js <br>
 • This file will contain the logic and UI for rendering the curve component.**

+## Step 10: Implement Range Controls
+**Range controls for adjusting the width and height of the SVG**